-High Yield Fund

-Class I HWHIX Class A HWHAX Class C HWHCX Class Z HWHZX
+High Yield Fund Class I HWVIX Class I HWHIX Class A HWVAX Class A HWHAX Class C (not currently offered) Class C HWHCX Class Z HWVZX Class Z HWHZX

 The Securities and Exchange Commission has not approved or disapproved these securities or the accuracy or adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.